ftisiot/ftisiot-website/content/suggestions-verona.md

 * Climb Trees in the mountains 1h from Verona at [Boscopark](https://www.boscopark.it/)
 * Visit [Valeggio sul Mincio](https://www.valeggio.com/?lang=en) famous for tortellini and for the amazing [Parco Sigurtà](https://www.sigurta.it/)
+* Visit [Parco Naturaviva](https://www.parconaturaviva.it/en) for a full immersion on animals!
+* Visit [Gardaland](https://www.gardaland.it/en/) the biggest italian amusement part
+* Visit the Garda Lake: Sirmione, Malcenise, Bardolino or Lazise are all beautiful.
+If you fancy more distance also Garda, Limone sul Garda are beautiful!